In-a-bit/inabit-remote/README.md

 ## Functionality

 Upon running, the application must successfully initialize and communicate with Inabit.
 This involves several steps depending on the initiation state.
+In other words, this means that there is difference between the first run of the **Approver app** and subsequent (recurring) runs.

-After this **Approver app** is approved by the owner and pairing process is completed, than, the handling of pending transactions flow may proceed naturally.
+During the first run, the **Approver app** is approved by the owner, and the pairing process is completed.
+In subsequent (recurring) runs, the application can proceed with handling pending transactions as expected.

 ### First Run

-There is difference between the first run of the **Approver app** and versus recurring runs.

 Assuming you received all the details from our representatives, and You start the **Approver app** docker as described, so then
 During the first run, a pairing process is initiated.

 The **Approver app** will do these steps:

 1. Logging into Inabit using the provided login token, that you will receive from our team.
 2. Validating the user's current state.
-3. Requesting a pairing token.
+3. Requesting a pairing code.
 4. Producing an encrypted key used for signing, saving it to a mapped volume.
-5. Sending pairing data to Inabit and requesting the 'Owner' to authorize the approver. **After this step, you will need to get the the _pairing token_ from the docker logs, and to send it to the owner of your Inabit account**.
+5. Sending pairing data to Inabit and requesting the 'Owner' to authorize the approver. **After this step, you will need to get the the _pairing code_ from the docker logs, and pass it to the owner of your Inabit account for pairing completion.
 6. Refreshing the login token i.e. acquiring automatically a new valid login token.

 > If anything goes wrong during the initiation stage, the approver initiation process will be aborted.

-### Recurring Runs
+### Subsequent (recurring) Runs

 For subsequent runs, after validating that the user is paired, the application continues its operation as usual.